 Since then, the two have collaborated on all but three of Tim Burton’s films (the exceptions being ‘Ed Wood’, ‘Sweeney Todd: The Demon Barber of Fleet Street’ and ‘Miss Peregrine’s Home for Peculiar Children’).
 His scores have given life to ‘Batman’, ‘Sleepy Hollow’ and ‘Alice in Wonderland’, plus as a singer he also provided the singing voice of Jack Skellington in ‘The Nightmare Before Christmas’ (which was written by Burton, but not directed by him), Bonejangles in ‘Corpse Bride’ and the Oompa Lumpas in ‘Charlie and The Chocolate Factory’.

-Outside of his Burton collaborations, Elman has also created memorable scores for Mission Impossible, Silver Linings Playbook, Men In Black, Good will Hunting as well as composing the iconic main theme from The Simpsons.
+Outside of his Burton collaborations, Elman has also created memorable scores for Mission Impossible (which he composed in an astonishing three weeks), Silver Linings Playbook, Men In Black, Good will Hunting as well as composing the iconic main theme from The Simpsons.
 While working on ‘Hitchcock’, a biopic about Alfred Hitchcock making Psycho, Elfman got to revisit his favourite composers iconic score and use it as inspiration for his own work.

 Danny Elfman has stated that one of the most difficult things as a composer is having to deal with ‘temp tracks’.
 These are music tracks directors and editors use when making rough cuts of films.
 Elfman states that directors get too addicted to them and expect something identical to what’s already being used.
 He says his job to convince directors that his score will work just as well is becoming more and more difficult, and that temp tracks are the “bane of (his) existence”. (from an interview with The Hollywood Reporter).

 Despite major critical and commercial success, Danny Elfman has never won a major film award, though he did win a Grammy for the Batman theme, an Emmy for the Desperate Housewives theme and over 20 BMI Film Music Awards.
 He is incredibly hard working (in 2012 he scored for 6 major feature films) and already has three more scores confirmed for release within a year, so it can only be assumed that Elfman will happily continue scoring for many years.